 Prerequisites or corequisites: at least one of the courses 601, 631, 674, or 701, or permission of instructor.
-Laboratory experiments in synthesis, characterization, physical properties and processing and testing of polymers
+Laboratory experiments in synthesis, characterization, physical properties and processing and testing of polymers.

-LABORATORY COMPUTER APPLICATIONS IN POLYMER SCIENCE 615 3 credits Prerequisites: Basic knowledge of computer programming and permission of instructor.
-Lab-oratory use of computers in polymer science research for data acquisition, data analysis, graphing, and preparation of reports and thesis.
+LABORATORY COMPUTER APPLICATIONS IN POLYMER SCIENCE

+Prerequisites: Basic knowledge of computer programming and permission of instructor.
+Laboratory use of computers in polymer science research for data acquisition, data analysis, graphing, and preparation of reports and thesis.

-PHYSICAL PROPERTIES OF POLYMERS I 631
+631 PHYSICAL PROPERTIES OF POLYMERS I

-2 credits Prerequisite: permission of instructor.
+Prerequisite: permission of instructor.
 Thermodynamic and molecular basis of rubber elastic behavior; time-dependent mechanical properties of polymeric materials; melt-flow and entanglements; the morphology of crystalline polymeric materials; fracture of polymers.

-PHYSICAL PROPERTIES OF POLYMERS II 632
+632 PHYSICAL PROPERTIES OF POLYMERS II

-2 credits Prerequisite: 631 or permission of instructor.
-Normal-coordinate theories of molecular motion and applications to time-dependent mechanical, electrical, and scattering properties of polymeric systems; time-temperature superposition; free volume, WLF relation; fracture; glass transition
+Prerequisite: 631 or permission of instructor.
+Normal-coordinate theories of molecular motion and applications to time-dependent mechanical, electrical, and scattering properties of polymeric systems; time-temperature superposition; free volume, WLF relation, fracture; glass transition.

-POLYMER STRUCTURE AND CHARACTERIZATION 674
+POLYMER STRUCTURE AND CHARACTERIZATION

 Prerequisites: 3150:313 and 3150:314 or permission of instructor.
-Presentation of statistical description of polymer molecular properties including chain polymerization and degradation, characterization of conformation, molecular weight, local structure, crystal structures and ordering
+Presentation of statistical description of polymer molecular properties including chain polymerization and degradation, characterization of conformation, molecular weight, local structure, crystal structures and

-POLYMER THERMODYNAMICS 675
+POLYMER THERMODYNAMICS

-2 credits Prerequisite: 674 or permission of instructor.
-Presentation of the theories and experiments concerning polymer solutions, polymer phase equilibria, and polymeric phase transitions and dilute solution steady-state transport.
+Prerequisite: 674 or permission of instructor.
+Presentation of the theories and experiment concerning polymer solutions, polymer phase equilibria, and polymeric phase transitions and dilute solution steady-state transport.